 Cover art by Delia Bell Robinson

-Miriam’s Book is about a young Jewish woman’s traumatic experiences in WW2 and subsequently her child’s exposure to her post-traumatic stress disorder.
+Miriam’s Book is the story of a young Jewish woman’s traumatic experiences in WW2 and subsequently her child’s exposure to her post-traumatic stress disorder.
 While much of this narrative poem or verse novella is based on historical events, the fictional parts and the dislocations of syntax and temporal sequence aim to convey the terrifying uncertainty and disorientation suffered by victims of war and flight.

 “From the very first line, “Before the night stoops like a widow over a field of bones,” as Harold Schweizer’s stunning poem sequence opens, we are in the presence of a great poet.
 At once metaphor of loss and grief and fractal of Europe’s post-war landscape, Miriam’s Book comprises a harrowing tale of the struggles of one young couple—the narrator’s Jewish mother and gentile father—to survive the war.
 The text hovers among partial memories and shifting versions, and between an English made eloquent by distance and fragments of a German that, like Celan’s, still bears the traces of the Nazis’ horrific devastation.
 In the end, Schweizer bears compassionate witness to a truth, the soul’s capacity to create out of trauma beauty, though it be harsh and fill us with awe and terror—which is to say, Miriam’s Book unfolds in the terrain of the sublime.